 One of the most exciting things happening at St. Andrew’s these days is our partnership with the Presbyterian Church of Minyara, Lebanon.

-Click HERE for the March 2017 newsletter update on the Minyara project.
+Click on the link below for the March 2017 newsletter update on the Minyara project.

 Above is a picture of the church and its minister Hadi Ghantous.
 This church rests just a few kilometres from the Syrian Border, and Minyara is flooded with refugees.
 The Akkar district of Lebanon, in which Minyara rests, has 300,000 Lebanese residents and 300,000 Syrian refugees.
 Most of these refugees live in very difficult conditions, often in haphazardly established camps.